ChiaraPalladino/Digital-Agathemerus/inventory/readme.md

-### Inventory of Graeco-Roman geographical texts in machine readable format
+### Inventory of Graeco-Roman geographical texts in machine-readable format
 #### 7th cent.
 BC to 4th cent.
 CE

 This inventory contains texts of geographical interest pertaining to the Graeco-Roman world.
 The texts are selected according to their availability in a machine-readable format (txt or xml).